catec/leica_scanstation/leica_scanstation_ros/README.md

 0. Mandatory: Windows 10
 1. Create the following workspace *catkin_ws*
 2. Clone repo on your workspace
-3. Place Leica libraries where it can be reached by this package:
+3. Place Leica libraries where they can be reached by this package:

    - HxiDefinitions.h -> `c:/opt/leica/include`